 Why Vote Low Traffic?

-The May 2026 local elections in England are a key opportunity to shape the future of transport in your local area.
+Local elections are a key opportunity to shape the future of transport in your community.

 - A briefing on running a local election campaign.